citp/privacy-policy-historical/b/br/bro/broadridge.com.md

-> *The following text is extracted and transformed from the broadridge.com privacy policy that was archived on 2010-02-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100212172536id_/http%3A//www.broadridge.com/privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the broadridge.com privacy policy that was archived on 2010-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101120084534id_/http%3A//broadridge.com/privacy.asp) for the most accurate reproduction.*

 # Broadridge

+For personal information that Broadridge Financial Solutions, Inc. and its affiliates Broadridge Investor Communications Solutions, Inc., Broadridge Securities Processing Solutions, Inc. and Broadridge Output Solutions, Inc. process for their clients from individuals in the European Economic Area, including Switzerland, Broadridge has committed to handling such personal information in accordance with the Safe Harbor Principles.
+For more information about the Safe Harbor Principles, please visit the U.S. Department of Commerce's Website at <http://www.export.gov/safeharbor/>.

 Broadridge collects Social Security numbers in the ordinary course of its business.
 Broadridge has implemented reasonable technical, physical and administrative safeguards to help protect the Social Security numbers from unlawful use and unauthorized disclosure.
 All Broadridge workers are required to follow these established procedures.
 In particular: